mcasper/git-clean/README.md

 of time in branch grooming, or trying to remember 'that command' to delete all merged branches locally.

-`git-cleanup` looks to remedy that.
-By running `git-cleanup`, you'll delete all your merged branches quickly and easily.
+`git-clean` looks to remedy that.
+By running `git-clean`, you'll delete all your merged branches quickly and easily.

 # Other implementations